 We may disclose medical information about you for public health activities.
 These activities generally include the following:

--to prevent or control disease, injury, or disability;
+- Prevention or control of disease, injury, or disability;

 We may disclose medical information to a health oversight agency for activities authorized by law.
 These oversight activities include, for example, audits, investigations, inspections, and licensure.
 These activities are necessary for the government to monitor the health care system, government programs, and compliance with civil rights laws.

-We may disclose health information for law enforcement purposes as required by law or in response to a valid subpoena.
-This disclosure includes, but is not limited to:
+We may disclose health information for law enforcement purposes as required by law:

--About criminal conduct at Valparaiso University Student Health Center; and
+- About criminal conduct at the Health Center; and

 In most cases, the information will be limited to demographic information.

 We may disclose health information to coroners, medical examiners, and funeral directors consistent with applicable law to carry out their duties.

 We may disclose your health information to authorized federal officials for lawful intelligence, counterintelligence, and other national security activities as authorized by law.